+35725368683

 The same rules apply to yachts, ships, and other vessels.

-• Provisional registration: is for 6 months, renewable one time for 3 months.
+• Provisional registration: is for 6 months, renewable once for 3 months.
 It can happen at the Registry, or in any of the consular posts of Cyprus, with the help of consular officers.

 • Parallel registration: two categories; parallel-in and parallel-out.